 New Toyota Land Cruiser U.S. launch

 There are mixed signals on the launch of the next-generation Toyota Cruiser in the USA.
-A dealer employee has posted that the company will discontinue sales of the iconic nameplate once stocks of the MY2021 run out.
-However, a dealer source cited in a caranddriver.com report has suggested that Toyota could drive in the new model sometime next year.
+A dealer employee had posted that the company will discontinue the iconic nameplate once MY2021 run out.
+However, a dealer source cited in a caranddriver.com report has suggested that Toyota could drive in the new model sometime in 2022.

 We’ll keep updating this page as we get new information.